<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <dc:creator><![CDATA[Naomi Brown]]></dc:creator>

-<guid isPermaLink="false">https://ac7361a508.nxcli.io/?p=146</guid>
+<guid isPermaLink="false">https://thenorthly.com/?p=1379</guid>

-<p>The post <a href="https://thenorthly.com/three-vancouver-rooftops-you-need-to-be-on-this-summer/">Three Vancouver Rooftops You Need to Be On This Summer</a> appeared first on <a href="https://thenorthly.com">Northly</a>.</p>
+<p>The post <a href="https://thenorthly.com/four-sculptures-of-orca-whales-in-vancouver-and-where-to-find-them/">Four Sculptures of Orca Whales in Vancouver and Where to Find Them</a> appeared first on <a href="https://thenorthly.com">Northly</a>.</p>

 ]]></description>

-<p>The post <a href="https://thenorthly.com/three-vancouver-rooftops-you-need-to-be-on-this-summer/">Three Vancouver Rooftops You Need to Be On This Summer</a> appeared first on <a href="https://thenorthly.com">Northly</a>.</p>
+<p>The post <a href="https://thenorthly.com/four-sculptures-of-orca-whales-in-vancouver-and-where-to-find-them/">Four Sculptures of Orca Whales in Vancouver and Where to Find Them</a> appeared first on <a href="https://thenorthly.com">Northly</a>.</p>

 ]]></content:encoded>